 NOTE 1 - The equality matching rule can be used because for naming attributes, the attribute syntax and the assertion syntax of the equality matching rule are the same.
-Similarly, for contexts that may be used to differentiate distinguished values in a naming attribute, the context syntax and the context assertion syntax are the same.

-The RDNs of all of the entries with a particular immediate superior are distinct irrespective of any associated context lists.
+The RDNs of all of the entries with a particular immediate superior are distinct.
 It is the responsibility of the relevant naming authority for an entry to ensure that this is so by appropriately assigning distinguished attribute values.
 Allocation of RDNs is considered an administrative undertaking that may or may not require some negotiation between involved organizations or administrations.
 This Directory Specification does not provide such a negotiation mechanism, and makes no assumption as to how it is performed.